Partner Support Community

 Costrure un Live Tile per la tua Windows Store App in meno di 10 minuti

 Usare i template Visual Studio per crare App Windows Store

 Suggerimenti e trucchi per usare le notifiche nelle App Windows Store

 Creare app che si adattano alle diverse dimensioni delle finestre

-In a recent post (Migrate from Gmail to Office 365 in 7 steps), I shared the steps to migrate from Gmail to Office 365.
+In the Office Support article (Migrate Gmail mailboxes to Office 365), we share the steps to migrate from Gmail to Office 365.